maxitg/TilingSolver/README.md

 <img src="images/TilingPatterns.png">

-Now, the problem is to tile a grid such that each 3x3 region corresponds to one of the tiles.
+The problem is to tile a grid such that each 3x3 region corresponds to one of the tiles.
 For the tile to match, the black and white cells have to match, and the gray cells can correspond to anything (they are not part of the mask).

 For example, this periodic tiling is a solution: